IBM-Blockchain-Archive/marbles/tutorial_part1.md

 Before we deploy though, the SDK will download and parse the chaincode.
 This is when it builds up the dot notation we can use to ultimately call cc functions from JS.
-Once its down downloading/parsing it runs the /devops/deploy HTTP request.
+Once its done downloading/parsing it runs the /devops/deploy HTTP request.
 We should receive a hash in the response that is unique to this chaincode.
 This hash will be used along with the registered username in all future invocations / queries against this cc.